Texans’ top-ranked defense looks to slow down Drake Maye and the Patriots in divisional matchup

 Texans thin at receiver with Collins out

-The Texans’ top receiver, Pro Bowler Nico Collins, is expected to miss the game after sustaining his second concussion of the season in Monday night’s wild-card win at Pittsburgh.
+The Texans’ top receiver, Pro Bowler Nico Collins, will miss the game after sustaining his second concussion of the season in Monday night’s wild-card win at Pittsburgh.
+Receiver Justin Watson (concussion) was also ruled out on Friday.

 Christian Kirk had a big game against the Steelers and the Texans are hoping for a repeat performance.
 The eight-year veteran set a career high and franchise playoff record with 144 yards receiving.